I develop Growth Marketing Strategies Using Online Channels.

 Business LifecycleCustomer Lifetime ValueCustomer Acquisition Cost

-, most businesses go through four phases:
+According to HBR, most businesses go through four phases:

 Everything you do should be prioritized based on your business phase.